“We spent the first month just debating what to call ourselves.”

 You're a member of a band.
 You're telling someone the story of how you chose the name for you band.
 You spent a really long time trying to choose the best name.
-You describe this period:
+You say this to describe this period in the band's history.

 We spent the first month just debating what to call ourselves.